cdallasanta/SET-card-game/README.md

 -----------
 A SET is three cards where each feature, when looked at individually, is either all the same OR all different.
 Each card contains four features: color (red, purple or green), shape (oval, squiggle or diamond), number (one, two or three) and shading (solid, striped or outlined).

-You can try it out yourself in a jsFiddle [here](https://jsfiddle.net/cdallasanta/zqak5934/)
+You can clone this project, then open `index.html` or you can try it out yourself in a jsFiddle [here](https://jsfiddle.net/cdallasanta/zqak5934/)

 Features